Saber-Toothed Cat: A Prehistoric Kitty

 Despite the teeth’s vicious appearance, they are very fragile.
 It is not sure how the teeth are used, since many cats bite at the neck of their prey.
 Since the neck has many bones that could break their fragile teeth.

-No one knows why the saber-tooth cat became extinct.
+No one knows why the saber-toothed cat became extinct.
 There are three theories as to what killed these animals’ humans, climate, and disease.

 Though it is very doubtful humans killed these ferocious animals, we may have hunted and eaten most of their prey, causing them to have limited food source.
 Their food source may also have been limited due to climate changes.
 Plus they may have not been able to survive in the warmth after the ice age.
 It is also believed that disease killed the saber tooth cat.